raniatze/Archimedes-OASA1-Project/README.md

 python3 prepare_model_dataset.py
 ```

 3. Train your model.
-Be sure that the values of the **m**, **n** parameters match those from the previous step.
+Check that the **m**, **n** parameters have the same values as in the previous step.
 Also, you can change the model, batch_size and number of epochs.

 ```bash
 python3 train_model.py